practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Dylan/README.md

 Not very logical, but worked for me...

-Build the project again and re-check library versions:
+Build the project again and re-check library versions again:

 ```
 $ deft build --all  #  Build all libraries in the workspace.